o-ashour/migrant-mingle/ReadMe.md

 - FusionFellowship: Fusing cultures, fostering fellowship.
 - UnityMingle: Mingle in unity, bond in diversity.
 - CrossCulturalLink: Linking cultures, forging connections
 - MigrantMingle: A digital gathering place where first-generation immigrant students can mingle

+### Pages
+- [ ] Landing Page- Sign up/ Login
+- [ ] Form page for a new user
+- [ ] Their Dashboard
+- [ ] Create a Story Page
+- [ ] The page where the story is displayed

 ### Checklist-
 - [ ] Finalising the design and template